forestgrape/coronavirus/2_biological/virion_viability.md

 * [Decay Factors](#decay-factors)
   From the decay observations, factors relevant for the decay of virions are extracted.
   * Which extern influences induce or increase the decay of virions.
 In practice these factors often interplay.
-  * The viability depends on the [internal state](#internal-state) of a virions.
-The internal state in turn depends on the originating cell and the genome which can adapt in just a few generations.
+  * The viability depends on the [properties of a virion](#virion-properties).
+The virion properties in turn depend on the originating cell and the genome which can adapt in just a few generations.

 * [Theoretical Principles and Decay Mechanisms](#theoretical-principles-and-decay-mechanisms)